Sequentially Teaching Sequential Tasks $(ST)^2$: Teaching Robots Long-horizon Manipulation Skills: Methodology

 Since we consider the demonstration to be divided into $\numSegments$ segments, the dataset becomes the set of demonstrations for each segment $\dataset = \{\demo_i\}_{i=1}^{\numSegments}$, with $\demo=\{\gpState_i^j\}_{j=1}^{\segmentNumSamples_i}$, where $\segmentNumSamples_i$ is the number of samples in the segment $i$.
 The segments are used to learn a \gls{simple} policy for each segment in $\dataset$, forming the set $\sttPolicies=\{\policy_i\}_{i=1}^{\numSegments}$.

-Regarding the teaching flow, the teacher can perform five high-level commands to control the teaching process, summarized in \eqref{eq: commands}, allowing the user to insert key-points and switch between demonstration and autonomous execution intuitively, hence having control over task segmentation.
+Regarding the teaching flow, the teacher can perform five high-level commands to control the teaching process, summarized in Equation \eqref{eq: commands}, giving the user control over task segmentation by allowing the insertion of key-points and switching between demonstration and autonomous execution intuitively.

 Algorithm \ref{alg: st2} outlines the sequential teaching framework designed for interactive and incremental policy learning.
 The process begins by initializing an empty dataset $\dataset$ and operating in demonstration gathering mode.
 At each time step, the system either records the robot’s current pose (gathering data during demonstration) or autonomously executes the next action according to the current policy $\policy_i$ (during autonomous execution).
-The teacher can dynamically influence the learning process through the high-level $\sttCommand$ commands: The command $\sttCommandDemo$ sets the system to gather a segment demonstration, and $\sttCommandInsertKP$ inserts a new key-point that ends the current and initializes a new segment demonstration.
+The teacher can dynamically influence the learning process through the high-level $\sttCommand$ commands: The command $\sttCommandDemo$ sets the system to gather a segment demonstration, and $\sttCommandInsertKP$ inserts a new key-point that ends the current segment demonstration and initializes a new segment demonstration.
 The command $\sttCommandReset$ resets the environment and robot state to their initial conditions, and $\sttCommandNext$ runs the current policy until the subsequent key-point, and new points are added to the trajectory in case the user decides to correct the policy.
-After each iteration, policies are retrained on the updated dataset $\mathcal{D}$, ensuring continuous refinement as new data becomes available, enabling.
-For testing, $\sttCommandAuto$ sets the system autonomous mode, in which the complete task is performed by sequentially executing the policies for each segment.
+After each iteration, policies are retrained on the updated dataset $\mathcal{D}$, ensuring continuous refinement as new data becomes available.
+For testing, $\sttCommandAuto$ sets the system to autonomous mode, in which the complete task is performed by sequentially executing the policies for each segment.